-In the 2015-2016 school year, Title I Planning/SIC Committee, PTA, Faculty Council, staff, and students worked together to establish a shared vision.
+In the 2016-2017 school year, Title I Planning/SIC Committee, PTA, Faculty Council, staff, and students worked together to establish a shared vision.
 As a learning community, Monaview used the Greenville County School's Educational Plan as a framework to establish and implement directional goals which led to increased student performances in the core subject areas of English Language Arts, and mathematics as measured by NWEA MAP assessments.
 After reviewing current test data, SC State Standards, and student benchmark data, priority goals were established to increase student performances in mathematics, reading, and writing.
 Strategies to support these goals included continued professional development in student-centered learning, Balanced Literacy, vocabulary development, and continue the implementation of Units of Study for Teaching Writing for all teachers.
-Based on The Title I plan for 2016-2017 school year will maintain a writing interventionist to serve students in 1st-5th grades to supplement writing.
+Based on The Title I plan for 2017-2018 school year will maintain a writing interventionist to serve students in 1st-5th grades to supplement writing.
 The Units of Study for Teaching Writing supports writing integration across all content areas.
 In addition, professional development in ELA will be supported by a full-time ELA Coach.

-A full-time interventionist will provide intervention in math and reading.
+Two full-time interventionists will provide intervention in math and reading for students in grades 1st through 3rd.
 With the assistance of teachers, students established individual MAP growth goals for the school year.
 Academic rigor in instruction and grade level LLI groups were implemented to support priority goals.